-REAL LIFE prides it self on providing comprehensive services in house, as to ensure clients have the highest chance at reaching a thriving life.
+REAL LIFE prides it self on providing comprehensive services in house, as to ensure Lifers have the highest likelihood at reaching a thriving life.
 Through our comprehensive approach and use of a validated criminogenic risk assessment, we are able to identify services each Lifers needs in order to decrease their individual risk factors of re-offending, re-using substance(s), or re-engaging in unhealthy behaviors.

 Our program is available at no cost, which includes moving into our recovery transitional house.
 As a program that uses a holistic, evidence-based, person-centered, trauma-informed, and behavior modification approach, we aim to help the whole person, not just one part.
 This process establishes the mutual rapport between the Lifer and Pathway Navigator, or case manager, to ensure this path becomes a way of real life.

 The process begins the moment the Lifer steps into REAL LIFE’s Community Center (RLCC) and begins filling out an intake form, which is structured as a criminogenic risk-needs assessment.
 Through this assessment we are able to determine the Lifer’s risk for reoffending and returning to substance use and understand personal needs that may contribute to the risk.

 Once this assessment has been reviewed and discussed, the Pathway Navigator creates a personal plan for the Lifer that outlines specific tasks that would best address identified risk and needs factors.
 As these factors are addressed, individuals have a greater chance of overcoming their adverse circumstances to achieve the Thriving Life desired.